dante1995/inventory-management/README.md

   - create a .env.local file
   - Add NEXT_PUBLIC_API_BASE_URL="http://localhost:3001"
   - navigate to the client directory
-  - run the command: npm install
+  - run the command: npm install --legacy-peer-deps
   - run the command: npm run dev

 - **Creating a new migration file**